-Additionally, excise duty is also levied on certain other goods, such as passenger cars and raw tobacco, as well as liquid for electronic cigarettes and novelty tobacco products.
+Additionally, excise duty is also levied on certain other goods, such as passenger cars and raw tobacco, as well as liquid for electronic cigarettes and heated tobacco products.

 The excise duty system provides for exemptions for certain groups of entities or certain goods (e.g. goods used in the context of diplomatic relations).
 A number of tax incentives targeted at low emission vehicles have been introduced.
-As of 1 January 2024, an increase in excise tax rates of 5 per cent. has been introduced for ethyl alcohol, beer, wine, fermented beverages and intermediate products, and 10 per cent. for cigarettes, cigars and cigarillos and loose smoking tobacco, novelty products and dried tobacco.
+As of 1 January 2025, an increase in excise tax rates of 5 per cent. has been introduced for ethyl alcohol, beer, wine, fermented beverages and intermediate products.
+Additionally, as of 1 March 2025 tax rates for cigarettes, cigars and cigarillos and loose smoking tobacco, heated tobacco products, liquid for electronic cigarettes and raw tobacco will be raised.